kwraight/buildABot/README.md

 * Python tweepy library: install the library with the following command `python -m pip install tweepy`
 * Python datetime library: install the library with the following command `python -m pip install datetime`

+### Clone this repository

+Use the command `git clone https://github.com/kwraight/buildABot.git`

+You should now have a directory `buildABot`.
+Go in and start the fun!

 ### Send a tweet

 Start by updating the APIsettings file with your own credentials.